History of the Kit

 Since 2013, UNICEF-Indonesia and UNICEF-South Sudan have collaborated with ADAP through extended partnerships to develop, use and test the kits.
 See images of prototype kits in use in the Gallery section of this site.

-In Spring 2016, the Adolescent Kit will be available to order via UNICEF's supply catalogue.
-As part of its effort to support country offices, ADAP will fund up to 1000 kits.
-Details regarding requests for funding will be released shortly.
+The Adolescent Kit has been available to order via UNICEF's supply catalogue since 2016.
+As part of its effort to support country offices, ADAP funded 1000 kits for country offices requesting assistance as more funding opportunities arise details will be posted here.
 As part of ADAP's open-source philosophy, designs for the kit will be available online via this website.

 Want to learn more?

 Thanks to the custodians of the project, the history of the Adolescent Kit has been well documented.
-Please contact Jason Robinson if you would like to learn more. (email@example.com)
+Please contact us at firstname.lastname@example.org